blocknotes/administrate_ransack/README.md

   attribute_types: attribute_types
 ) %>
 ```
-- Optionally setup the layout for filters as a sidebar:
+- Optional basic style to setup the filters as a sidebar:
 ```css
 .main-content__body {
   display: inline-block;